 At La Paloma Academy, our students show the success of their efforts.
-Active engagement of the student using the Common Core Standards and our values-based curriculum has proven to be an effective mechanism for achievement.
+Active engagement of the student using Arizona's College and Career Ready Standards and our values-based curriculum has proven to be an effective mechanism for achievement.
 Students at La Paloma Academy are encouraged to set goals and focus on learning.
 Below are some of the areas in which students may set their goals:

-- Commit to do homework every day.
-Keeping up with homework not only gets students good grades but also keeps their minds sharp. - Ask for help.
+- Commit to do your very best on classwork each day.
+Keeping up with classwork not only gets students good grades but also keeps their minds sharp. - Ask for help.
 When something is hard to do, a student should go to teachers and parents for help. - Read for leisure.
 Read for at least 30 minutes outside of school work every day. - Share important forms and notices.
 Students must give all notices and information received at school to a parent or guardian. - Be mindful of others.
 Respecting other students, teachers, administrators and staff means obeying rules, not being disruptive and participating in learning. - Actively engage in your own learning.
 Participating in your own learning helps build skills and self-confidence.
 These skills last a lifetime and help in any situation in which you are unfamiliar or lack confidence.